manpreetsingh-knmiet/Swiggy_Recommendation_Model/README.md

 2 **Data Cleaning and Preprocessing**: Performed data cleaning and preprocessing using Python's data manipulation libraries, such as NumPy and Pandas.
 This step involved handling missing values, correcting data inconsistencies, and ensuring the data is in a clean and usable form.

-3 **ML Performance Matrix**: Used Skikit libraries in python to evaluate the performance of the model and get the best fitted model for prediction.
+3 **ML Performance Matrix**: Used Skikit libraries in Python to evaluate the performance of the model and get the best-fitted model for prediction.

-4 **Web page Creation**: Created an interactive Webpage in python, using the transformed data, to visualize various output.
-The Webpage will provide idea about the resturant and cusines the resturats are offering.
+4 **Web page Creation**: Created an interactive web page in Python, using the transformed data, to visualize various outputs.
+The Webpage will provide ideas about the restaurants and cuisines the restaurants are offering.

 <br>